 The entries are short, more like blog posts.
 They make perfect light reading at bedtime.

-Some readers have complained that the book is too much about the author’s personal experiences in Paris.
+Some readers have complained that the book is too much about the author’s personal experiences in the beautiful and historic city.
 Isn’t that what a memoir is supposed to be?

 This is not a dry account of the family’s days in Paris.
 They are only in France for a year, and they are not going to get to know people in any real depth.

 The delightful museums and shops are thoroughly enjoyed by the entire family.

 The author IS surprised by the number of homeless people and how many bad restaurants Paris has to offer.